hshiraz44/Zoom_Notetaking/README.md

 Every action that a user has to perform in order to receive a set of notes that have corresponding video clips embedded next to those notes is explained below.

-### Directions for Use: Reads everything carefully and follow step by step
+### Directions for Use: Read everything carefully and follow step by step

 1. Clone this repo to your local machine